Kevin-Ngo/surfevolvergui/README.md

 <img src="docs/directory.png" width="450" height="350"/>

 ## Running the *GUI for the Surface Evolver*
-The tool has default parameters, which are simply the number of grains, and if you wish to enable color or not (for the images of grains before and after).
+The tool has default parameters, which are simply the type of simulation, the number of grains, and if you wish to enable color or not (for the images of grains before and after).
 These parameters can be changed; however, note that enabling color will slow down the speed of the simulation.

+**Type of Simulation**: The tool currently supports modeling for 3phase-isotropic, 3phase-mm4-cos, and 3phase-mm4-octagon grains, simply select which type of simulation you want to model.

 **Number of Grains**: "Number of Grains" is the number of grains that you want to start off with that is distributed accross the plane via a Voronoi Tesselation.
 (Default is 100 grains)